abardill/razor/README.md

 # Razor
 Razor is a fast and simple adapter/quality trimming tool for fastq sequences.
 It uses the ERNE-FILTER[1] algorthm for quality trimming, which operates on both ends of a read.
-The 3' adapter-trimming algorithm works by moving from left to right in a read until a match is found, and then removing all bases after that point.
+The 3' adapter-trimming algorithm works by moving from left to right in a read until a match is found using the Knuth-Morris-Pratt algorithm[2], and then removing all bases after that point.
 Currently, Razor only works on unix-like systems, and requires the zlib compression library (www.zlib.net).

 Razor supports reading and writing both uncompressed and gzipped fastq files; the format is determined by the filename suffix.